 Reporting issuers are reminded that their audit committees must fulfill their responsibilities set out in other securities legislation.
-For example, the responsibilities of audit committees are set out in National Instrument 52-110 Audit Committees.
+For example, the responsibilities of audit committees are set out in Multilateral Instrument 52-110 Audit Committees or, in British Columbia, BC Instrument 52-509 Audit Committees.

-1.8 Acceptable Accounting Principles and Auditing Standards
+1.8 Acceptable Accounting Principles, Auditing Standards and Reporting Currency

-An issuer filing any of the following items under the Instrument must comply with National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards:
+An issuer filing any of the following items under the Instrument must comply with National Instrument 52-107 Acceptable Accounting Principles, Auditing Standards and Reporting Currency ("NI 52-107"):

-- (a) financial statements; - (b) an operating statement for an oil and gas property as referred to in section 8.10 of the Instrument; - (c) summarized financial information, including the aggregated amounts of assets, liabilities, revenue and profit or loss of a business as referred to in section 8.6 of the Instrument; or - (d) financial information derived from a credit support issuer's financial statements as referred to in section 13.4 of the Instrument.
+- (a) financial statements; - (b) an operating statement for an oil and gas property as referred to in section 8.10 of the Instrument; - (c) financial information as to the assets, liabilities and results of operations of a business as referred to in section 8.6 of the Instrument; or - (d) financial information derived from a credit support issuer's financial statements as referred to in section 13.4 of the Instrument.

-National Instrument 52-107 Acceptable Accounting Principles and Auditing Standards sets out, among other things, the use of accounting principles other than Canadian GAAP applicable to publicly accountable enterprises or auditing standards other than Canadian GAAS in preparing or auditing financial statements.
+NI 52-107 sets out, among other things, when issuers can use accounting principles and auditing standards other than Canadian accounting principles and auditing standards in preparing financial statements.